Introduction to Modeling Propagation Loss in an Urban Environment

 Summary

 This tutorial introduced you to Urban Propagation Wireless InSite Model capabilities using wide-area coverage.
-A meticulously built shapefile was used to simulate structures inside an urban environment.
+You used a meticulously built shapefile to simulate structures inside an urban environment.
 Using RF Environment, you loaded the shapefile analytically using the Urban Propagation Wireless InSite model.
-You placed a complex transmitter and receiver model at a central location in the city.
-Next, you built a coverage definition object and confined the coverage grid to the shapefile's extents.
+You placed a Complex Transmitter and Receiver model at a central location in the city.
+Next, you built a Coverage Definition object and confined the coverage grid to the shapefile's extents.
 You placed the receiver's constraints at each grid point and selected the transmitter as the asset.
-You set your figure of merit to access constraint, focusing on carrier to noise ratio, and determined where your ratios would fall below five (5) dB using color contours inside your graphics window.
+You set your figure of merit to access constraint, focusing on carrier-to-noise ratio, and determined where your ratios would fall below five (5) dB using color contours inside your graphics window.

 2. Save () your work.